SukkoPera/Hannes256/README.md

 U5 and U6 can either be 74x157 or 74x257, as they are permanently enabled.
 I recommend using chips from the HCT family, but LS will do.
 Do NOT use HC.

+Be careful with U3 and U4: these chips come in different widths.
+The board is made for 5.30 mm wide chips (which are the ones indicated in the BOM), you can probably fit wider ones but you are on your own.

 The actual 41256 RAM chips have been out of production for ages but they can still be bought on AliExpress & similar sites.

 You can connect a switch to U2 if you want to be able to switch back to 16 kB without having to open the case again.
 Honestly I just wouldn't bother, there is virtually no software that requires no more than 16 kB and it should just be fixed if this is really the case.